28 April 2023

 Web development tech stack summary

-Do you now feel more confident about the web stack issue?
+Do you now feel more confident about how web development technologies come together to create stacks?
 Let’s recap some of the most important points:

-- Web development stacks are the technological basis of your app and the decision which stack to choose should be discussed thoroughly as undoing can be very costly and time-consuming.
+- Web development stacks are the technological basis of your app and the decision which stack to choose should be discussed thoroughly with experienced web developers as undoing it can be very costly and time-consuming.

-- Full-stacks should consist of at least: a frontend framework, backend solution and a database.
+- A full technology stack for web application development should consist of at least: a frontend framework, backend solution and a database.
 They make the majority of our frontend services and backend services from a purely technological point of view.

 - Popularity is usually a good indicator of technology’s viability, especially when it comes to web development frameworks or a stack for web development in general.

 - Fullstack developers’ role in software development has significantly changed over the years.
-In large projects, they serve as a bridge between the frontend and backend team, rather than try to do everything themselves.
+In large projects, they serve as a bridge between the frontend and backend team, rather than try to do everything by themselves.

 - The best way to choose the right stack is to find a good software development company and discuss it with them, taking in the information as well as providing all the business and technical information you have that can help make the right choice.